ukates/final-project/README.md

   * If you'd like to get someone's attention, at-mention them by using the @ symbol and their username (like @halfaro1, for example)
   * Be a cheerleader for your classmates and provide :sparkles:

-- [ ] Monitor your own open pull request for feedback from other classmates or the instructor.
+:ballot_box_with_check: Monitor your own open pull request for feedback from other classmates or the instructor.
 Incorporate the feedback.
 When the instructor closes your pull request, you can consider yourself finished.
 But don't be afraid to introduce new changes or continue the conversation!